Neamar/DUCK/rosa_on_himself.md

 <hr />

-<P> Disney wanted to put my name on the cover of the issue that
-reprinted "Return to Xanadu", but I said that I would decline having my name on a cover before Barks had his name on a cover.
+Disney wanted to put my name on the cover of the issue that reprinted "Return to Xanadu", but I said that I would decline having my name on a cover before Barks had his name on a cover.
 I think Barks and I shared that honor of being the first people to get cover credits